mega-death and mega-salvation

 "I have sinned grievously in what I have done.
 But now, Lord, forgive the guilt of Your servant, for I have been very foolish." —2 Samuel 24:10

-Seventy-thousand people died in three days!
-Moreover, this was less wages than David deserved from one of his lesser sins.
+70,000 dead in three days!
+And this was less wages than David deserved from one of his lesser sins.
 The wages of sin is much more than death.
 A sin is worse than hundreds of calamities combined.

 Jesus has saved us from sin (see 1 Tm 1:15).
 He "is the Lamb of God Who takes away the sin of the world!"
 (Jn 1:29) Do you realize what Jesus has done for us and what He has saved us from?
 Thank Jesus constantly and forever for saving us from sin and its wages.
 Love Jesus.
 Give your life to Jesus.
 Worship Jesus.
 Tell the world the good news of salvation.
 We have a Savior from the mega-death of sin!

 Prayer: Father, I will celebrate Confession as soon as possible.

 Promise: "Enough now!
 Stay your hand." —2 Sm 24:16